 - Off-road package includes skid plates

 - Power-sliding rear window standard on Lariat, available on other models

 - Available tailgate step

 The Super Duty has a luxury option for almost every application.
-Like the offroad look of the FX4 but want heated leather seats, Sync and a six-CD changer?
+Like the off-road look of the FX4 but want heated leather seats, the Sync entertainment system and a six-CD changer?
 Order the FX4 Luxury Package.

 - Available premium sound system with eight speakers and a subwoofer

 - Available navigation, Sirius Satellite Radio